JuliaGeometry/Meshes.jl/docs/src/index.md

 past attemps to represent geometry, which have been originally designed for visualization purposes (e.g. [GeometryTypes.jl](https://github.com/JuliaGeometry/GeometryTypes.jl), [GeometryBasics.jl](https://github.com/JuliaGeometry/GeometryBasics.jl)).
-We hope to deliver a smoother experience with mesh representations that are adequate for finite element analysis and advanced geospatial modeling.
+We hope to deliver a smoother experience with mesh representations that are also adequate for finite element analysis and advanced geospatial modeling.

 ## Installation